 Hamilton schema markup implementation: provincial regulator references, Ontario-specific citation context, bilingual considerations where applicable.

 Hamilton (Ontario, ~580k city / ~785k CMA) is a market anchored on advanced manufacturing, healthcare and life sciences, post-secondary, port logistics.
 Schema implementation in Hamilton differs from generic patterns along three axes: provincial regulator references in ProfessionalService / MedicalEntity / FinancialService schema, Ontario-specific LocalBusiness subtype selection, and bilingual schema where the business serves both English and French audiences.
+Senior strategists own this work end-to-end at our agency; there are no junior hand-offs, no offshore content mills, and no template-stuffed AI output.
+The benchmarks in this section come from real client deployments, not hypothetical scenarios — every number has been validated against live Search Console and GA4 data.

 **LocalBusiness with full openingHoursSpecification:** for any Hamilton business with a physical location or service area.
 The geo property should reference the precise Hamilton coordinates; areaServed should enumerate the Hamilton neighbourhoods or postal-code ranges served.